 Priya is a junior in the College of Human Ecology majoring in Global & Public Health Sciences and pursuing minors in Inequality Studies and Biological Sciences.
 In the future, Priya hopes to combine her interests in public health, molecular & cellular biology, and sociology with medicine and earn her MD-MPH.
 Outside of CHR and her courses, Priya pursues her passion for mixed methods research as a Research Assistant in the Weill Cornell Division of Geriatrics and Palliative Medicine.
 Additionally, she is a member of the Society for India E-Board, and works for the Institute for African Development and Olin/Uris Libraries.
 Priya’s favorite aspect of CHR is that it provides a unique platform for Cornellians of any background to explore the healthcare topics they are interested in, and create meaningful articles and works of art.

-Grace is a junior studying Policy, Analysis and Management in the College of Human Ecology.
-Outside of CHR, she is involved in the Young Researchers Program and Women in Healthcare Leadership.
+Grace is a senior studying Policy, Analysis and Management with a business minor in the College of Human Ecology.
+Outside of CHR, she is involved in the Young Researchers Program.
 In her free time, Grace is an avid runner and a fan-favorite of local eateries!
 As someone who enjoys reading and writing about healthcare literature, she is fascinated by the ever-changing landscape of healthcare innovation, which is what prompted her to join CHR.
 Specifically, Grace is interested in developing an equitable healthcare system and increasing access to healthcare in rural areas.
-In the future, she hopes to pursue a career in healthcare and pharmaceutical consulting or hospital administration.
-This semester, Grace is excited to help grow CHR's online presence and is happy to be a resource for the CHR staff!
+In the future, she hopes to pursue a career in healthcare and pharmaceutical consulting.
+The flexibility writers have to choose their article topic is Grace’s favorite aspect of CHR!